 Long-term success in business has always been about relationships; specifically, the relationships you have with your customers.
 That means having a clear understanding of who they are.
 Without that, you don’t have much of a relationship to build from.
-That’s why it’s so important to get an aggregated, single view of your customer including their contact detail and preferences.
+That’s why it’s so important to get an aggregated, trusted view of your customer including their contact detail and preferences.

 But while a consistent, unified customer view is beneficial it can also be a difficult, time consuming process.
 Within any company a customer often has several definitions based on use case and department.
 Each use case can have siloed terminologies, methodologies, and processes built around that customer definition.
 The individual business entity is usually the starting point of the customer definition.
 Identifying, deduping, and managing updates to each business entity can be painstaking.
 In addition, there is often an imperative to show immediate and regular incremental value in order to remain a priority and ensure continued funding.

 Assuming you follow the typical master data best practices to get to a trusted view of a business entity, creating a trusted view beyond identifying the individual business entities is often where the customized work begins and the real value is found.
 A customer is either a standalone business entity or an aggregation of business entities.

 The aggregated customer may be a member of a corporate family which is found by applying the legal view to all entities in the corporate family.
 It should provide the upwards and downwards linkage to each family member.